deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 buffer+= bindshell
 ```

 If we take a look at the `buffer` parameter, we can clearly see that this is an HTTP request.
-The vulnerability seems to arise from the `[HOST](https://www.itprotoday.com/devops-and-software-development/what-host-header)` header
+The vulnerability seems to arise from the [Host](https://www.itprotoday.com/devops-and-software-development/what-host-header) header.
+So, in order for this exploit to be successful- one must successfully replicate a valie HTTP request.
+This is no different than what the `recv()` function requires.
+We are tasked with successfully fulfilling the valid parameters in order to call the function.